 It’s the busiest time of the year for retailers.
-Because of all that happened in 2020, most of the challenges that you’ll face this year will likely take place behind-the-scenes instead of behind the counter or on the sales floor.
+Because of all that happened since the pandemic began, most of the challenges that you’ll face this year will likely take place behind-the-scenes instead of behind the counter or on the sales floor.

 Online sales will surge this year due to continued social distancing and health precautions.
 In 2019, holiday ecommerce sales saw a record 14% growth.
 This year, CBRE Retail Research anticipates holiday online sales to more than double that growth — to at least 40% — putting ecomerce’s share of total retail sales at 32%.